 - Recommendation 4 (i) That there be an out of hours service for young carers to contact in an emergency.
-The service should operate throughout the year. - (ii) That national help lines (such as Childline), via Carers projects, schools and other partners, which support young people, are widely promoted as being available to young people.
+The service should operate throughout the year. - (ii) That national help lines (such as Childline) are widely promoted to young people via carers' projects; schools and other partners such as health.